 (b) to reach such agreement at the same time as they reach agreement on the draft statement of corporate intent under regulation 17.

+[Regulation 7 amended: Gazette 10 Oct 2014 p.
+3675.]

-8. Minister’s powers in relation to draft strategic development plan
+8. Treasurer’s powers in relation to draft strategic development plan

-(1) The Minister may return the draft strategic development plan to the Board and request it to —
+(1) The Treasurer may return the draft strategic development plan to the Board and request it to —

 (a) consider or further consider any matter and deal with the matter in the draft plan; and